unicode-org/cldr/docs/ldml/tr35-keyboards.md

 **Base map:** A mapping from the positions to the base characters.
 There is only one base map per layout.
 The characters on this map can be output by not using any modifier keys.

 **Core keys:** also known as “alpha” block.
 The primary set of key values on a keyboard that are used for typing the target language of the keyboard.
 For example, the three rows of letters on a standard US QWERTY keyboard (QWERTYUIOP, ASDFGHJKL, ZXCVBNM) together with the most significant punctuation keys.
 Usually this equates to the minimal keyset for a language as seen on mobile phone keyboards.
+Distinguished from the **frame keys**.

+**Frame keys:** These are keys which do not emit characters and are outside of the area of the **core keys**.
+These keys include both **modifier** keys, such as Shift or Ctrl, but also include platform specific keys: Fn, IME and layout-switching keys, cursor keys, emoji keys.

 <!-- **Hardware map:** A mapping between  and layout positions. -->